 George decided to open up lots for homes along Williston Rd. which led to changes in the layout of the golf course.
 Two new greens for holes #2 and 18 were built.
 Two ponds were dug to be used as reservoirs for watering greens and fairways and when construction was completed the former front nine became the back.
 The only holes that retained their original hole numbers during the redesign were number 1, 10 and 11.
 The course record established under this course layout is 64, held jointly by Don Brown, Frank Sterns, Floyd Conrad, George Dopsloff, Dean Marsh, Dick Stein and Bruce Denno.

-In 1990, the golf course was renamed Chippewa Golf Club, and in 2012, the course was lengthened, along with hole #2 being changed from a par 5 to par 4.
-The current course layout scoring record is 71, even par, held by Nick Perrine.
+In 1990, the golf course was renamed Chippewa Golf Club, and in 2012, the course was lengthened..
+The current course layout scoring record is 68, from the back tees held by Nathan Tabbert.